aledmorris/aledmorris.github.io/content/post/2022-uptimekuma-pt3-httpskw/index.md

 ![Uptime Kuma HTTPS Keyword Monitoring](/post/2022-uptimekuma-pt3-httpskw/https-keyword1.png#center "Uptime Kuma HTTPS Keyword Monitoring")

-Using the regular HTTP(s) monitor could be used to monitor a web URL, but what if the web server is up and responding returning a 200 OK, but the web page content is failing to render?
-This is where the **HTTP(s) - Keyword** type is great as your webpage would have some expected content on it, so you can check for a particular word.
+The regular HTTP(s) monitor could be used to monitor a web URL (see part one is this series of posts), but what if the web server is up and responding returning a `200 OK`, but the web page content is failing to render?
+This is where the **HTTP(s) - Keyword** type is great as your webpage would have some expected content on it, so you can check for the presence a particular word.

 ## Teams Alternative Dialling Information
 When integrated to Microsoft Teams there are CVI specific details added to the Teams Meeting invite, including a link to a webpage, the **Alternative Dialling Instructions**, which shows all the different methods in which you can join the meeting via Pexip.